The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Summary and Conclusions

-The kinematic models reveal the existence of two different branches for dynamo action.
-One branch is characterized by a highly localized and stationary dynamo that only occurs at rather large magnetic Reynolds number.
+We have run numerical simulations of precession driven dynamo action in a cylindrical cavity.
+We examined simplified kinematic models as well as a particular setup of a similar system solved by a self-consistent three-dimensional magnetohydrodynamic approach.
+The kinematic models reveal the existence of two different branches for dynamo action, the realization of which depends on the configuration of the outer boundary regions.
+The first branch is characterized by a highly localized and stationary dynamo that only occurs at rather large magnetic Reynolds number.
 The second type of dynamo is of oscillatory type with the magnetic field filling a larger proportion of the fluid domain.
 This type can occur at much lower magnetic Reynolds number, which, however requires suitable boundary conditions in terms of either a thin outer layer with large magnetic diffusivity or a comparable emulation with pseudo-vacuum BC.
-However, the kinematic model, which we assume best reflects the experimental setup, has a critical magnetic Reynolds number of ${\rm{Rm}}_{\rm{crit}}\approx 1300$, which is about twice as high as achievable in the planned precession dynamo experiment.
-Interestingly, this agrees quite well with the value derived by \citet{goepfert2016} by means of simulations in a precessing cube.